THE A.A.S. IN NURSING HAS A LIMITED NUMBER OF SEATS AVAILABLE FOR ADMISSION EACH SEMESTER.

 - be enrolled in the Pre-clinical Component.
 Students must complete an application for Pre-Clinical Nursing during the period noted on the Academic Calendar.
 This application is obtained in the Registrar’s Office, A-101.
 The student must see a nursing counselor to discuss their academic performance and obtain a counselor’s signature on the application.
 The application is submitted to the Nursing Department;

-- pass the CUNY Assessment Tests in Reading, Writing, and Math and/or complete any required developmental courses before completion of the four (4) courses in the Pre-Clinical Sequence;
+- be English and Math proficient as determined by the CUNY Proficiency Index, unless otherwise exempt, or successful completion of any required developmental course(s) before completion of the four (4) courses in the Pre-Clinical Sequence;

 - complete the four (4) courses in the Pre-Clinical Sequence: ENG 1200 , PSY 1100 , BIO 1100 and SCI 2500 ;